zuluchaka/tradingplan/README.md

 ### CONTINUATION PATTERN:
-Ignore PinBar formed against the current trend
+- Ignore PinBar formed against the current trend
+- Ignore PinBar at least 4 times larger than previous candlesticks range

 ## Indicators Used for Confluence (Focus on QUALITY SETUPS)
 Factors of Confluence:
 - The Trend
 - Support/Resistance Level, Supply & Demand Zones
 - Moving Averages
-- Fibonacci Retracements
+- Fibonacci Retracements (Based on Top and Bottom of most recent TREND)
-- Trendlines
+- Trendlines: After drawing it , wait for price to retrace back to it
 - Bolinger Bands : If price are rejected (PinBar) from the major levels and from the Bands it is a confirmation
+- Large Round Numbers: Pay attention to large round numbers closed to a Pin Bar (historically)
+- Pivot Points (PP):
+- Check Swissquote PinBar Indicator visual (if any)

 Moving Averages are used to gauge the direction and strength of the trend - They are dynamic SR Levels. price religiously bounces off certain EMAs during retraces.